 More than those who watch for the morning—

 Yes, more than those who watch for the morning.

 a.
 I wait for the LORD, my soul waits: Having made his cry from the depths to God (Psalm 130:1-2), the singer then determined to wait upon God and the rescue He would bring.

 b.
 In His word I do hope: The waiting was not passive or inactive.
-The Psalmist used the time to actively set his hope upon God’s promises, revealed in His word.
+The psalmist used the time to actively set his hope upon God’s promises, revealed in His word.

 d.
 More than those who watch for the morning: The poet used a vivid image to express his patient anticipation in waiting on God.
-We see a watchman in the darkness of the early morning, scanning the horizon for the first sign of the morning.
+We see a watchman in the darkness of the early morning, scanning the horizon for the first sign of the dawn.
 The watchman doesn’t doubt that morning will come, but only wonders when, and watches for it diligently.
 So it was for the singer who watched for God and the help God promised to bring.

 ii.
 “With equal earnestness have the faithful since looked out for the dawning of that last morning, which is to abolish sin, and put an end to sorrow.”
 (Horne)